INL/BlackLab/core/src/site/markdown/migration-guide.md

 <a id="methods"></a>

+## Migrating DocIndexers

+If you have a custom implementation of DocIndexer for your own input format, please ensure that it has a default constructor.
+If instead if has a constructor that takes an `Indexer`, change `Indexer` to `DocWriter`.

 ## Method naming

 For many classes, methods were renamed from getSomeThing() to simply someThing().
 While this may not be the convention in Java, it makes for less noisy, more natural-sounding code, especially when chaining methods.
 It also saves on typing.
 For example, compare these two examples: